website conversion page load speed mobile optimization navigation design call to action

 • Strip out what you don't need.
 Every plugin, script, and third-party widget adds weight.
 If it's not directly contributing to conversions, cut it.

 • Use a CDN.
-Cloudflare's free tier alone can cut load times significantly by serving assets from edge locations closer to your visitors.
+An edge network — Netlify, Vercel, Cloudflare, Fastly — can cut load times significantly by serving assets from locations closer to your visitors.
+Whichever you pick, verify Googlebot can still reach every page; aggressive bot protection can silently de-index a site.

 • Hit your Core Web Vitals.
 Google's 2026 benchmarks are LCP under 2.5 seconds, INP under 200ms, and CLS below 0.1.
-Only 47% of sites currently pass all three.
-Being in that top half is a competitive advantage.
+Most sites still fail at least one of the three, so passing all three is a real competitive advantage.

 Run your site through Google PageSpeed Insights today.
 If you're scoring below 80, you're leaving money on the table.